HitbimGit/bimio/README.md

 bimio [command] [options]
 ```

-## How to
+## Getting Started

-For the first time, initialize your project using the 'init' command:
+For the first time, initialize your project with the 'init' command:

 ```
 bimio init [projectName]